Updated: Jul 6

 A cold chill comes over me, and I instantly regret saying it... or... thinking it.

 Rider, my old Husky, suddenly pulls tight on the leash, as if to run away.
 He's been more skittish on walks, lately.

 Dogs, unlike people, don't question their instincts.

-I keep my eyes locked on him as we work our way around the edge of the giant, fallen oak.
-It’s a landmark on this trail, impossibly huge and covered with a thick layer of furry, pea-green moss.
+I keep my eyes locked on him as we work our way around the edge of the massive, fallen oak.
+It’s a landmark on this trail, impossibly huge and covered with a thick layer of furry moss.
 Beyond it, there’s a clump of vines and overgrowth.
 It gets so dense that it looks almost like a black spot, among all the greenery.
 I know this because I’ve seen it before, on previous walks out here.
 But I’m not looking over there this time.
 I’m afraid I’ll see something.
 We’re almost a mile from the house.
-Rider might be able to make it back at a full sprint, but I can’t.
+Rider might be able to make it back at a full sprint, but these days...
+I can’t.

 It’s hard to explain, without sounding silly, but I do believe there’s something deep inside all of us that was put there as a sort of security system.
-It’s the reason you get things like the cold sweat I'm currently having.
-That pit in the bottom of your stomach.
-Modern medical articles use the slang term ‘gut-brain’.
+It’s the reason we get things like this cold sweat.
+The pit in the bottom of your stomach.
+Medical articles sometimes use the slang term ‘gut-brain’.
 Call it whatever you want, but it’s our body’s way of saying “get the fuck out of here”.

 Rider tugs the leash again, and I pick up the pace, moving us further from the overgrowth, and a few steps closer to the house.

 To be clear, I’ve never thought there was someone in these woods.
 I’m not concerned about some deranged killer, hiding out here.
 No, it’s not a person.
 It’s not an animal either.
 It’s something else altogether.